In Praise of Dreams

 Sometimes, those landscapes are arid.
 Long untouched by sole or palm, they nevertheless shine with immediacy.
 Across them Kashkashian provides the regular curlicues of wind through which Garbarek threads his cries.
 “Cloud of unknowing,” for one, rests on a harp-like arpeggio and splits unison lines into separate journeys, each spurred by a delicate percussive undercurrent through the dunes into unexpected waters.
 Other times, as in “Iceburn,” the conditions are wintry, beginning fragmented but arriving at the same crystalline ever after.
 In these caverns the piano becomes a relic, memory of a time that is no longer with us.
 Like the carousel of “Scene from afar” and the lyrical train ride into which it morphs, it’s all in the mind.

-These are but some of the highlights of a trajectory, flowing from horizon to horizon in a jet stream shrouded by fulsome intention, that is nothing without the listener’s own secrets.
+These are but some of the highlights of a trajectory, flowing from horizon to horizon in a jet stream fully shrouded with intention, that is nothing without the listener’s own secrets.
 As yet unwritten, they stand in the exact center of a suspension bridge that could bend either way.
 Take the first step, and see where the next will take you.